 Types of Serbian Passports

-Concerning global mobility, Serbian passports provide visa free benefits, enhancing global mobility.
-Serbian passports facilitate travel to 148 visa free countries, including China, Russia, Hong Kong, Singapore, and all EU countries.
+Concerning global mobility, Serbian passports provide visa free access to over 100 countries, enhancing global mobility.
+There are 148 Serbian passport via free countries including China, Russia, Hong Kong, Singapore, and all EU countries.
+Let’s take a closer look:

 CountrySerbia